Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 This is why withdrawal anxiety does not feel like normal nervousness.
 It feels disproportionate.
 You might feel intense dread about nothing specific.
 You might feel like something terrible is about to happen even though you cannot identify what.
 Your body might respond as if you are in danger when you are sitting safely on your couch.
 That is the GABA/glutamate imbalance expressing itself.

 On top of this, your cortisol levels are elevated.
 Cortisol is your primary stress hormone.
-A 2017 study by Hser and colleagues found that cannabis withdrawal is associated with disrupted stress hormone regulation, including elevated cortisol output.
+Research using CB1 receptor antagonists (chemicals that block the same receptors THC activates) has confirmed that disrupting cannabinoid signaling directly elevates cortisol output in cannabis-dependent individuals.[5]
 Your body is running a stress response at a higher baseline than normal, which means it takes less to tip you into anxiety or panic.

 And your amygdala, which THC had been keeping quiet, is now running at full sensitivity.
 Every noise, every uncertainty, every thought your brain would normally label as "not a threat" is being flagged for review.
 This is not your personality.
 This is your threat detection system overcorrecting after months or years of being chemically suppressed.